bourumir-wyngs/rs-read-trimesh/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License (see the [LICENSE](LICENSE) file for details).
+Some testing material is under Apache v 2.0.